Course Description

 - Overview of Windows Server administration principles and tools

-- Presentation of Windows Server 2022
+- Introducing Windows Server 2022

 - Windows Server Core Overview

-Lab 1: Deploying and configuring Windows Server Core
+Lab 1: Deploying and Configuring Windows Server Core

 - Exercise 1: Deploying and configuring Server Core

-- Exercise 2: Implementing and using remote server administration
+- Exercise 2: Implementing and Using Remote Server Administration

 After completing this module, students will be able to: